siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 overlap reinforces the closure-carrying tangential sectors, and that reinforced closure is the proposed physical reading of the algebraic concentration just derived.

-This same reading is consistent with the later effective-string reduction of a bounded Maxwellian closure.
-Part II, appendix 217 derives

-$$
-\mathcal{T}=\int_{\Sigma}u\,dA
-$$

-as effective line tension along a thin closed tube.
-The present overlap argument is the transverse counterpart of that same ontology: stronger coherent closure realizes the same total $2E$ on smaller occupied extent.
-The total bookkeeping still belongs to the full field through

-$$
-\partial_t u+\nabla\cdot\mathbf S=0,
-$$

-applied to the total field.

 ## Effective-medium summary